-Essaouira is equidistant from both Marrakech and Agadir International Airports and travel time by car / taxi is 2½ hours.
-There are two methods of travelling from these airports: a taxi, or a bus.
-Presently the cost of a 'Grand Taxi' which seats five is 750 dirhams (approx £60.00).
-There are buses from both cities at approx. 60dhs per person.
+Essaouira is equidistant from both Marrakech and Agadir International Airports and travel time by car / taxi is just over 2 hours.
+There are two methods of travelling from these airports: taxi, or bus.
+Presently the cost of a 'Grand Taxi', which seats five, is 750 dirhams (approx £50.00).
+There are buses from both cities at approx. 60dhs per person

 Once in Essaouira, most places can be easily reached on foot.
 The Medina itself can be traversed in about 20 minutes.
 The nouvelle cité outside the ancient ramparts is somewhat larger, but is also accessible on foot.
-If however you need motive transport outside of the medina (which is not open to cars), local petits taxis can be used at a standard cost of 6dh (50p).
+If however you need motive transport outside of the Medina (which is closed to cars), local petits taxis can be used at a standard cost of 7dh (50p).
 These are particularly good should you wish to travel to the opposite end of the 6 mile long beach without filling your shoes with sand.

 Activities & sportsTop of the page

 There are plently of activities on offer, both cultural and sporting.